 Britain is traditionally a nation of bathers, and although the concept of showering is gaining in popularity, many people still far prefer a bath.
 But for people with mobility problems who cannot safely manage a bath, a shower adaptation will usually become the preferred option.
-For some a shower over a bath will be suitable, and for others the easiest way to provide a shower is to simply install a standard tray.
+For some, a shower over a bath will be suitable, and for others, the easiest way to provide a shower is to simply install a standard tray.
 But this will still leave a 150-200mm step to negotiate.

-An assessment will be required by an Occupational Therapist (or a supervised Trusted DFG Assessor), who will have knowledge of the user’s physical capabilities and their longer term prognosis.
+An assessment will be required by an Occupational Therapist (or a supervised Trusted DFG Assessor), who will have knowledge of the user’s physical capabilities and their longer-term prognosis.

-In many cases the only solution is to remove the bath and provide a level access shower area.
+In many cases, the only solution is to remove the bath and provide a level access shower area.

 The shower area

-The traditional three foot square shower cubicle with a step down or raised base is outmoded and impracticable for most.
-Ideally there should be no changes in floor level between the shower area and that adjoining it apart from a minimum fall to carry the water to an outlet.
+The traditional three-foot square shower cubicle with a step-down or raised base is outmoded and impracticable for most.
+Ideally, there should be no changes in floor level between the shower area and that adjoining it apart from a minimum fall to carry the water to an outlet.
 There should be no fixed screen walls or partitions enclosing it.

 For economic use of floor space, the drainage from a shower should be so devised as to enable the shower area to form part of the circulation space within the room.
 Where there is a screeded concrete floor, the whole of the shower area could be laid to a slight fall (between 1:20 and 1:40) towards a round gully with its grating set flush with the lowest point.
 To prevent any water flooding out through the door it is preferable for the gully to be positioned on the opposite side of the room.

-Vinyl sheet or ceramic tiles provide an acceptable floor finish, so long as they incorporate non-slip properties.
+Vinyl sheets or ceramic tiles provide an acceptable floor finish, so long as they incorporate non-slip properties.
 Carpet should be avoided as it does not dry or clean so readily and also makes wheelchairs more difficult to manoeuvre.

 Where the floor construction restricts or prevents the necessary fall to the drainage outlet one of a wide range of level access shower trays may provide a suitable solution.
 Trays are available in all shapes and sizes, making careful selection very important.